swhitak1/sturgeon-habitat/README.md

 - Wrote the full report and developed the presentation for academic and conservation audiences.

 ### 📄 Project Files
-- 📕 [Full Manuscript](./SWhitaker_Full_Manuscript.pdf) – Complete report with methodology, analysis, and conservation implications.
+- 📕 [Full Manuscript](./sturgeonmanuscript.pdf) – Complete report with methodology, analysis, and conservation implications.
-- 🖥️ [Project Presentation](./sturgeon_presentation.pdf) – Visual summary of key findings and workflow.
 - 🗺️ [Seasonal Habitat Maps](./seasonalmaps.gif) – Animated visualization of predicted habitat suitability.

 ### 🔬 Tools